spa5603/OpsMgr.GenericServiceMonitoring/README.md

 ## Introduction:
 It is often necessary to monitor windows services across your entire SCOM environment.
 This ManagementPack processes the services, provided by CSV and detects them into their own class.
 Service wildcard is also possible.

+This ManagementPack is currently under development and may contain errors.
+Please always test it in a DEV environment first.

 ## Configuration:
 ##### 1. CSV File Layout: